Delhi Police assures HC of security to liquor vend | Law-Order

 - India

-The Delhi Police has assured the Delhi High Court that adequate security would be provided to a liquor vend and its employees for ingress and egress to the outlet and no interference would be caused in its functioning.
+The Delhi Police has assured the Delhi High Court that adequate security would be provided to a liquor vend and its employees, “ingress and egress”, and no interference would be caused in its functioning by some people protesting outside the outlet.

-The submission by the police was made during the hearing on a petition by owner of a liquor vend who sought direction to the authorities to take adequate steps so that the petitioner is in a position to run his outlet without any hindrance from unlawful protestors sitting outside the vend and damaging its premises.
+Demonstrations are being held outside several liquor vends across the city to protest against their opening near residential areas or in vicinity of religious places and educational institutions.
+The police made the submission during the hearing on a petition by the liquor shop’s owner who sought a direction to authorities to take adequate steps so that the business could be run without any hindrance from ''unlawful'' protestors sitting outside the shop and damaging it.

 Noting the stand of the police, Justice Rekha Palli disposed of the petition saying no further orders are called for.